Logo BusinessBecause - The business school voice

 Which is easier GMAT or GRE?

-GMAT vs GRE Exam Structure
+GMAT vs GRE: Exam Structure

 GMAT Verbal Reasoning tests how you read and understand written material and evaluate arguments given in a passage.
-GMAT Sentence Correction questions test your grammar and language proficiency requiring you to present the best way of constructing a sentence.

-The verbal and quantitative reasoning sections of the GMAT are computer adaptive, meaning the test tailors the difficulty of each question based on your previous answers.
+You can choose to take the GMAT in any order you want.
+All three sections are computer-adaptive, meaning the test tailors the difficulty of each question based on your previous answers.

 Calculators?